 Gold has proven its unquestionable worth, countless times over, as protection against destruction of value.
 Gold is the only form of money that has survived for over 5,000 years.
+Gold is also a great way to diversify a portfolio because it is not positively correlated with other assets.

 Physical gold cannot go bankrupt and default on promises or obligations.